Open Actively Recruiting

 In-patient SCC TMS

-We are studying the feasibility, safety, and tolerability of administering accelerated repetitive Transcranial magnetic stimulation(a-rTMS) at frequencies other than standard 10 Hz for in-patient Subjects diagnosed with Major Depressive Disorder.
-Subjects will be recruited from the Resnick Neuropsychiatric Hospital.
-This study will enroll 30 subjects who will undergo up to three brain activity recordings, one MRI scan, one TMS procedure to determine the appropriate frequency and intensity for treatment, daily symptom assessments, and 25 TMS treatments.
-Subjects will be asked to participate for up to 2 weeks.
+The investigators are studying the feasibility, safety, and tolerability of administering accelerated repetitive Transcranial magnetic stimulation(a-rTMS) at frequencies other than standard 10 Hz for in-patient Subjects diagnosed with Major Depressive Disorder.
+Participants will be recruited from the Resnick Neuropsychiatric Hospital.
+This study will enroll 30 participants who will undergo up to three brain activity recordings, one MRI scan, one TMS procedure to determine the appropriate frequency and intensity for treatment, daily symptom assessments, and 25 TMS treatments.
+Participants will be asked to participate for up to 2 weeks.

 - All subjects must be between 18-65 years of age.